PaloAltoNetworks/SkilletBuilder/docs/tutorials/tutorial_set_commands.rst

       * Commit Message: Create Tutorial Skillet

     .. image:: /images/set_command_tutorial/preamble_yaml_fill.png
-        :width: 800
+        :width: 600
 |
     The rendered YAML file contains:

-      * preamble populated with the web form values
+      * Preamble populated with the web form values
-      * placeholder variables section
+      * Placeholder variables section
-      * snippets section with set command entries where each diff found
+      * Snippets section with set command entries where each diff is found

     After everything has been entered, clicking on the blue **Submit** button results in a screen titled `Skillet Editor`.
 This page will showcase parts of the skillet that you just created as well as a snippets section containing all of your set commands from